8:00AM - 6:00PM

 Offshore banking is entirely legal for UAE residents and non-residents when done correctly.
 It serves a different purpose from a standard UAE account.

-Common reasons UAE expats use offshore accounts: asset diversification beyond AED, access to investment products unavailable locally, estate planning, and currency diversification.
-Common offshore jurisdictions for UAE expats include the Isle of Man, Jersey, Singapore, Bahrain, and Switzerland.
+Common reasons UAE expats pair an offshore account with their international bank account: asset diversification beyond AED, access to investment products unavailable locally, estate planning, and currency diversification.

 Key considerations: offshore accounts typically require USD 50,000–200,000 minimum, more documentation than UAE accounts, and compliance obligations under both UAE reporting requirements and your home country’s foreign account disclosure rules.
 Check regulations at the UAE Central Bank.